-"I'm sorry, I'm going too!" she replied urgently, and then reached into her pocket.
+"I'm sorry, I'm going too!" she replied urgently, and then reached into the pocket of her sleeve.
 "Thank you Imu.
 This is for all you've done for me."
 She handed her two items dripping with Mana.
 She smiled with a blush once more, and ran towards Elazul.

-As she caught up to him, she turned to wave goodbye to Imu once more, before speaking to her Knight, "She seems nice."
+As she caught up to him, she turned to wave goodbye to Imu before speaking to her Knight, "She seems nice."
 A warm smile was drawn across her pretty features.

 "I guess. . . she's certainly strong.
 She can take care of herself, that one."
 Elazul shrugged, looking out for the strange woman they had seen earlier, careful not to let Pearl notice.

 Pearl blushed again, bowed her head, and looked sideways at Elazul.
 "Do you think we'll see her again?"

 "With that damn nosy attitude of hers?"
 He raised an eyebrow, "I really wouldn't be surprised."

 Pearl giggled, "Seems like you've met your match, Elazul."

 "What's that supposed to mean?"
 Elazul glared with no hatred in the look.

 "Oh nothing!"
 Pearl ran up ahead a little and faced him, walking backwards.
 "I just hope you're right.
 I'd like to get to know her, wouldn't you?"